-The Camino de Santiago is a trail that refers to pilgrimage routes, also known as pilgrim ways, that lead to the shrine of the apostle St. James the Great.
+The Camino de Santiago is a trail that refers to Spanish pilgrimage routes, also known as pilgrim ways, that lead to the shrine of the apostle St. James the Great.
 This route is common for travelers who enjoy hiking, cycling, and travel tours, as well as for those taking the path for spiritual growth and other additional religious reasons.
 While many times of year are great to walk the Camino de Santiago, the best time to traverse the route is during the summer, when mountain passes are clear and weather is less likely to interfere with your journey.

 The route is also known as the Way of St. James and other similar variations, such as St. James's Way, Path, or Trail.
 There are also several references to the path known as the Route of Santiago de Compostela as well as the Road to Santiago.
 This was one of the most significant Christian pilgrimages in the Middle Ages with several routes starting in various locations of France and Portugal.

-How Long It Takes to Do the Camino De Santiago
+How Long Does It Take to Complete the Camino De Santiago?

 Doing the entire popular route of the Camino de Santiago, the Camino Frances, will take an average of 30-35 days to complete.
 The timeline depends on how many kilometers travelers will walk, cycle, or ride per day, and finishing the route within about a month means traveling about 14-16 miles per day.
 This recommended route starts from St Jean Pied de Port in France to Santiago de Compostela.

 The decision on when to do the Camino de Santiago depends largely on the weather and the number of people traveling together.
 Some people want a private experience and others like the crowds.
 Additional travelers may deal with temperatures like the cold or extreme heat better than others.